StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 ---
 # Auxiliary RNG or not?

-Why we _need_ to have auxiliary RNG state:
+“Proof” that we need auxiliary RNG state:

 - Requirement: forking children must not change main RNG state
 - But _something_ must change or every child task would be identical
+- That “something” is the auxiliary state.
+QED.

 ---
 # SplitMix as auxiliary RNG?